dtolb/v2-messaging/methods/sendMessages.md

 The Messages resource lets you send both single SMS/MMS messages as well as Group SMS/MMS Messages.

 #### Receive Incoming Messages
-To recieve [events/callbacks](../events/messageEvents.md) for incoming and outgoing text messages (both SMS and MMS).
-You need to have a [Bandwidth Application](../applications/about.md) configured to send callbacks to your server.
+To receive [events/callbacks](../events/messageEvents.md) for incoming and outgoing text messages (both SMS and MMS), you need to have a [Bandwidth Application](../applications/about.md) configured to send callbacks to your server.

 ### Base URL